September 30, 2013

 Ladders are used to help workers reach high heights, and are utilized by every type of tradesmen on a construction site.
 These vital parts of a construction site can be dangerous if not properly used, but most ladder-related accidents could have been prevented by proper usage and training.
 Specialized ladders can help achieve various heights and different jobs, furthermore along the worker to remain safe.

 Thousands of people each year are injured from ladder falls, some workers are even killed from falls.
 There are ways to prevent these accidents though, and thoroughly checking a ladder before using it can help prevent serious injuries.
 Make sure that the ladder is in good operating condition and that it can support your weight capacity.
 If you are unsure of the height or weight capacity, it is important to ask your supervisor for assistance or to retrieve a different ladder for you.

-If you have been injured in a ladder-related construction accident, contact our firm in order to discuss the circumstances surrounding your injury and obtain critical advice about pursing legal action.
+If you have been injured in a ladder-related construction accident, contact our New York City construction accident firm in order to discuss the circumstances surrounding your injury and obtain critical advice about pursuing legal action.
 We will pursue your case relentlessly in order to give you the best chance possible of getting fully compensated for your injuries and ongoing medical care.
 We have extensive experience with workers’ compensation cases like yours and will fight day and night on your behalf to obtain justice for your suffering.

 Section 240 of the Labor Law provides special protection for workers who were injured in “gravity-related accidents,” such as falling from scaffolding, ladders or through an unprotected opening in the floor.
 If you have been injured while on a ladder at a construction site, don’t suffer in silence.
 Obtain seasoned legal counsel and fight for the compensation to which you are entitled.
-Contact a New York construction accident attorney at our office today.
+Contact an attorney at our office today.